opensupplyhub/os-hub-chrome-extension/README.md

 - Product Types: Types of products produced/processed at the location (dropdown selection)
 - Sectors: Industry sectors associated with the location (dropdown selection)
 - Parent Company: The parent company associated with the production location
+- Source & Timestamp: The website URL this production location is listed, and when it was submitted

 ## Privacy